 Participants requiring a visa should apply immediately to the consular office or embassy in their country in order to avoid inconvenience.
 Please note that the visa application procedure can take some weeks.

 The Program organizer can assist the attendees by processing official invitations upon request after registering for the conference.
-This letter of invitation, however, constitutes neither an obligation by the Local Organizing Committee to cover any travel and accommodation expenses, fees or other costs connected with attending the meeting and staying in Vancouver, Canada.
+This letter of invitation, however, constitutes neither an obligation by the Local Organizing Committee to cover any travel and accommodation expenses, fees or other costs connected with attending the meeting and staying in Toronto, Canada.

 The deadline for requesting a Letter of Invitation is one month before traveling to Canada via.